iuca5/iuca5/README.md

-### Hi, I'm Lucas 👋
+# LUCAS CHOI
+### About Me:

-I'm a Computer Science student at the University of Auckland, with a focus on networking and infrastructure.
-I'm building toward a career in network engineering, where I can combine systems thinking with hands-on technical work.
+I'm currently studying Computer Science at the University of Auckland with a focus on networking and infrastructure.
+I am hoping to build a career in network engineering by building a portfolio of networking projects covering enterprise design, automation and cloud infrastructure.

-#### What I'm working on
+### Current Focus:

-- 🔧 Building a portfolio of networking projects covering enterprise design, automation, and cloud infrastructure
+- Building a portfolio of networking projects
-- 🐍 Learning network automation with Python and Netmiko
+- Learning network automation with Python and Netmiko
-- ☁️ Exploring cloud networking with AWS and Terraform
+- Exploring cloud networking with AWS and Terraform

-#### Featured projects

-- *(More projects coming soon)*

-#### Tech I work with

-Networking: Cisco IOS, Packet Tracer, OSPF, VLANs, ACLs
-Programming: Python, Java, C
-Tools: Git, Linux, VS Code

-#### Get in touch

-- 📧 lucaschoi1126@gmail.com

----
-*Open to internships and graduate roles in networking, infrastructure, or cloud engineering.*
+### My Projects:
+(wip)